drendon2882/BIODS253/README.md

 There are 2 folders:

+ - EPI 202 Final Project
  - Warm-Up:Jackson Heart Study

- - EPI 202 Final Project
+The main folder to review is the EPI 202 Final Project.

- Each of the two folders include their own datasets and research questions to practice research fundamentals in R
+The final project will study household risk factors and influences on dengue infections in Kamphaeng Phet province in Thailand.
+This study uses data and is based on the study that was published in Nature Microbiology.

+The research question is: "Are household factors associated with dengue infection?"